flipkart-incubator/madman-android/README.md

 ## What's missing ?

-The following features of VAST are not available in the library yet.
+The following features of VAST and VMAP are not available in the library yet:

 ### VAST
 * Companion ads